rzki/rzki.github.io/README.md

 Hi!
 Welcome to my portfolio repo!

-This is my personal repo for my portfolio, feel free to look at my repo :D
+This is my personal repo for my portfolio, feel free to look around :D